alexing99/odin-landing-page/README.md

 # odin-landing-page

 This is my project for the flexbox unit of Odin's Foundation Course.
+I created a landing page based on a photo and font and style guide.
+I practiced HTML, CSS, and Flexbox.
+There were some unspecified properties that I assumed but I'm sure I will learn that there are certain standards and preferences for these properties.
+My biggest concern during this project was that I was writing too much code to solve problems that may have had more simple and elegant solutions that result in less code.
+Still, the page is very close to the image I was provided.